Session 3 - Module A: Advanced Orchestration Patterns¶

 weight = quality_score * 0.7 + time_factor * 0.3

-Weight calculation balances quality and performance factors.
-Quality scores receive 70% weighting while execution speed contributes 30%, creating composite weights that favor accurate, efficient results.
+Weight calculation balances data quality and processing performance factors.
+Quality scores receive 70% weighting while execution speed contributes 30%, creating composite weights that favor accurate, efficient data processing results.

 weighted_results.append({